datacarpentry/semester-biology/materials/r-style.md

     MYnameIS          ETHAN...................
 I_AM_36 years
                  OLD

+* Follow basic rules that make things readable
+* Using the same style consistently
-* Using the same style as others is helpful
+* Use the same style as others
+* Style Guide

 ### Whitespace